imputnet/cobalt/README.md

 - [ ] Add an option to keep watermark on TikTok videos

 ### Other
-- [ ] Remake video quality picking (do it more like I did in Vimeo module)
+- [ ] Remake video quality picking
 - [ ] Add support for emoji in localization
 - [ ] Language picker in settings
 - [ ] Make cobalt fully PWA compatible (add a service worker)